-What you must pay when you get these services Services that are covered for you Hospice care (continued) For services that are covered by Presbyterian Senior Care You pay your plan cost-sharing Plan 2 with Rx (HMO) but are not covered by Medicare amount for these services.
-Part A or B: Presbyterian Senior Care Plan 2 with Rx (HMO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal diagnosis.
-You pay your plan costsharing amount for these services.
-For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+What you must pay when you get these services

+Services that are covered for you What you must pay when you get these services Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal diagnosis), you should contact us to arrange the services.

-Services that are covered for you get these services Hospital Readmission Prevention Program A program following a discharge from an inpatient hospital or skilled nursing facility (SNF) stay, to help prevent inpatient re-admission.

-Unless otherwise specified, the benefits are provided to you 30 days post-discharge and include:

-- In-Home Safety Assessment

-- Home and bathroom safety devices
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+You pay your plan cost-sharing amount for these services.
+Hospital Re-admission Prevention Program No Charge A program following a discharge from an inpatient hospital or skilled nursing facility (SNF) stay to help prevent inpatient re-admission.Unless otherwise specified, the benefits are provided to you 30 days post-discharge and include: In-Home Safety Assessment Home and bathroom safety devices Medication Reconciliation Post Discharge In-Home Medication Reconciliation Transportation (First 30-days post discharge to follow-up clinical visits)

-- Medication Reconciliation

-- Post Discharge In-Home Medication Reconciliation

-- Transportation (First 30-days post discharge to follow-up clinical visits)